code-shaper/code-shaper-website/docs/reference/nextjs-plugin.md

 # Next.js plugin

-This plugin generates [Next.js](https://nextjs.org/) related artifacts using opinionated coding conventions and patterns.
+This plugin generates [Next.js](https://nextjs.org/) applications using opinionated coding conventions and patterns.
 See the following reference for further details:

 - [Coding Conventions and Patterns](https://github.com/nareshbhatia/react-learning-resources/blob/main/docs/coding-conventions-and-patterns.md)

-This plugin consists of two generators:
+This plugin consists of the following generators:

 1. **Next.js app generator**: generates a base app with support for jest, react-testing-library, and storybook
 2. **Page generator**: for generating application pages

-This plugin is intended to be used in conjunction with [the React plugin](./react-plugin.md) for the following generators:

-1. **React library generator**: for generating a reusable library of React components
+3. **React library generator**: for generating a reusable library of React components
-2. **Component generator**: for generating React components in a standardized format
+4. **Component generator**: for generating React components in a standardized format
-3. **Context generator**: for generating React context using the pattern described in
+5. **Context generator**: for generating React context using the pattern described in
    [How to use React Context effectively](https://kentcdodds.com/blog/how-to-use-react-context-effectively) by Kent C. Dodds